nodejs/node/doc/api/crypto.markdown

 Updates the hash content with the given `data`, the encoding of which is given in `input_encoding` and can be `'utf8'`, `'ascii'` or `'binary'`.
-If no encoding is provided and the input is a string an encoding of `'binary'` is enforced.
+If no encoding is provided, and the input is a string, an encoding of `'binary'` is enforced.
 If `data` is a `Buffer` then `input_encoding` is ignored.